The Museum of Everyday Life is directed and curated by the Public and Community Historian Dr John Price.

 Project Team

-Charlie Merchant-Walsh, BA History (year three), Goldsmiths, University of London, Public History Work Placement module, 2024
+Charlie Merchant-Walsh, BA History, Goldsmiths, University of London, Public History Work Placement module, spring 2024

-Pheroza Mottram, BA History (year two), Goldsmiths, University of London, Public History Work Placement module, 2024
+Pheroza Mottram, BA History, Goldsmiths, University of London, Public History Work Placement module, spring 2024

 Find out more about the collection behind the Museum